Mom has M.S.,Dad leaves due to fear, son Patrick is hit by a car and is in a coma.

 He softly touched her cheek.
 He was always gentle with her.

 Patrick's smiling freckled face was all she needed to feel blessed.
-He was ten and looked just like his Dad.
+He looked just like his Dad.

 Everyone said she had such a good attitude about her condition.
 No one could understand how she could be so cool when her husband left because of the Multiple Sclerosis.